OldRacingCars.com

 Where the car did succeed, and impressively so, was in two higher-profile races at the end of the year.
 At the SCCA Runoffs at Riverside in late November, the culmination of the SCCA amateur season, no Eagles were present, but Grable was competing against the Lola T140 of Jerry Hansen and the McKee of Kurt Reinold as well as several more Lola T140s and the works LeGrand.
 Hansen led, as expected, but Grable stayed right on his tail until Hansen made an uncharacteristic mistake, spun, and handed the lead to the Spectre.
 A spirited comeback from Hansen ended in a second spin and Grable held the lead to the end.
 As SCCA National Champion, Holden was invited to take the Spectre to New Zealand for a one-off race showcasing Formula A cars.
 Promoter Feo Stanton brought over four cars for the Monaco International Trophy at Bay Park on 28 December: the Spectre, Phillips' Lola T140 from the same SCCA Division, the works Le Grand from Southern Pacific Division, and Stew McMillen's Eisert, a converted Indy car from the Midwest.
 Grable took pole and led the opening laps but McMillen swept past on lap 5 and held on until crashing horribly on lap 18.
 Then Leo Geoghegan forced his way past Grable into the lead but his 2.5-litre Lotus 39-Repco suffered a broken oil line and Grable was able to slow down and win with plenty in hand.

 On its return to America, Tony Settember raced the car once in 1969 but it was no longer competitive and was sold to Walter F. Hanssen (San Mateo, CA) who used it to win a Southern Division National at Riverside on 28 Sep 1969.
 Hanssen advertised the car in August 1970 ands then it vanishes, next appearing when advertised as a rolling chassis by Richard Goldie (San Mateo, CA) in January 1972 and then by Bruce Smith (Bakerfield, CA) in July 1974.
 Nothing more was heard of it until the mid-1990s, when it was acquired by an owner in Phoenix, who was unable to recall who he bought it from.
-In June 2006, it was undergoing restoration.
+The same owner still had it in December 2024, when it was in storage, awaiting its owner having time to pursue the project.

 In April 1969, Holden announced that a Spectre HR2 was on the drawing board but nothing was seen of it.